FBnil/evidencer/README.md

 `./evidencer os.show.boottime=#`

+Tip: If you set: `SUIT_LINK=1` in your main configuration file, the symlink to evidencer is made automatically at `-Cs` time.

 ## EXPORT

 You can keep your configuration clean by instead of running bash code directly, you isolate it into a script;